 Unusual Options Activity Insight: Las Vegas Sands

-Las Vegas Sands (NYSE:LVS) shares experienced unusual options activity on Friday.
-The stock price moved down to $48.86 following the option alert.
+Shares of Las Vegas Sands (NYSE:LVS) saw some unusual options activity on Friday.
+Following the unusual option alert, the stock price moved down to $46.48.

 - Sentiment: BEARISH